kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 </head>
 ```

-Actually, **meta description is not a ranking factor.** However, writing a good meta description can attract clicks and increase traffic, so it's important.
+Actually, **meta description is not a ranking factor.** However, writing a good description can attract clicks and increase traffic, so it's important.

 To ensure that our meta descriptions are of high quality, Google has provided us with some best practices.
 These practices include: